Gradient-Variation Bound for Online Convex Optimization with Constraints: Introduction

-Here $g_k (\xb)$ denotes the $k$-th constraint function $\forall k \in \{ 1,\ldots,K \}$ which is convex and differentiable.
-OMD does not work well on this problem as projecting onto such a complex constraint set on each round is usually computationally heavy.
-A common criterion for this problem, which has been adopted by a series of works, e.g. \citet{mahdavi2012trading, jenatton2015adaptive, yu2017online, chen2017online, liakopoulos2019cautious}, is to instead allow functional constraints to be violated at each time slot, but to maintain sublinear regret and constraint violations at the same time.
-More specifically, apart from \eqref{eq:def_regret}, we also look at the following constraint violation
+where the $k$-th constraint function $g_k (\xb)$ is convex and differentiable.
+OMD with a simple projection does not work well in this problem, as projection onto the complex constraint set $\cX$ is usually computationally heavy.
+Rather than requiring each decision to be feasible, it is common to allow functional constraints to be slightly violated at each time step \citep{mahdavi2012trading, jenatton2016adaptive, yu2017online, chen2017online, liakopoulos2019cautious}, but require an algorithm to simultaneously maintain a sublinear regret and constraint violation.
+Specifically, in addition to \eqref{eq:def_regret}, we also look at the following constraint violation

-and aim at achieving an $o(T)$ growth rate.
-The works \citet{mahdavi2012trading, jenatton2015adaptive, yuan2018online} show one can get $T^{\max\{\beta, 1-\beta\}}$ and $T^{1-\beta/2}$ constraint violation via a primal dual gradient descent type algorithm where $\beta \in (0, 1)$.
-This bound is later improved in the work \citet{yu2020low} where a much better $\mathcal O(\sqrt T)$ regret and $\mathcal O (1)$ constraint violation is shown under Slater condition and only Euclidean spaces.
-To achieve this bound, one has to solve a general Lagrangian minimization problem during each round, which in general requires inner loops to obtain approximate solutions. \citet{yu2017online, wei2019online} show $\mathcal O(\sqrt T)$ regret and constraint violation which also apply to more general scenarios with stochastic constraints.
+and aim to achieve a sublinear growth rate.
+In this setting, \citet{yu2020low} achieved the best-known $\mathcal O(\sqrt T)$ regret and $\mathcal O (1)$ constraint violation under the Slater's condition, but was limited to the Euclidean space.
+Their algorithm solves a general Lagrangian minimization problem during each round, which requires costly inner loops to approximate the solutions. \citet{yu2017online} and \citet{wei2020online} both showed $\mathcal O(\sqrt T)$ regret and constraint violation that applies to more general non-Euclidean spaces with stochastic constraints.
+However, the study of the instance-dependent bound for OCO with complex functional constraints remains unsatisfactory in the existing works.
+Our work aims to answer the following question:

-In this paper, we treat constrained OCO from a new angle where the sequence of objective function $f^1~,\cdots,~f^T$ might not be completely adversarial but changes gradually.
-We propose a new online primal-dual mirror prox method which exploits such a property in particular, and falls back to the best known $(\mathcal O(\sqrt T), \mathcal O (1))$ result when the objective function sequence is arbitrary.
-Mirror prox algorithm is introduced in the seminal work \citep{nemirovski2004prox}, which has been shown to achieve $\mathcal O(1/T)$ convergence rate minimizing smooth convex functions \citep{bubeck2014convex}.
-Interestingly, our bound also falls back to $\mathcal O(1/T)$ convergence rate (measured by $\Regret(T)/T$) in the case of solving a deterministic smooth convex optimization by the mirror prox algorithm.
-It is also worth noting that the previous work \citep{mahdavi2012trading} tries to apply mirror prox to constrained OCO with a relatively worse $\mathcal{O}(T^{2/3})$ regret and constrained violation compared to our work.